harrycresswell/harry/content/newsletter/23-12-01-december/index.md

 ### Thank you for reading

-Thanks for tuning in for another issue and enjoy the holidays, for those celebrating
+Thanks for tuning in for another issue and enjoy the holidays, for those celebrating.

 Please [share this with a friend](https://harrycresswell.com/newsletter/december-2023) if you think they might enjoy it.